Daniel Martin

 I am also very interested in exercise and how it can be used to improve clinical outcomes.
 We have used a tailored exercise intervention to train patients waiting for liver transplantation and I am the co-chief investigator of the NIHR-funded EXALT trial in which we will further evaluate the effect of exercise around the time of liver transplantation.
 I am also invoked with a study to explore the benefits of exercise programmes in patients awaiting bariatric surgery.

-In 2015 I was awarded Officer of the Order of the British Empire (OBE), for services to the prevention of infectious diseases.
-This was the result of our work at the Royal Free Hospital in London, caring for patients with Ebola virus disease.
+I was awarded Officer of the Order of the British Empire (OBE) in the 2016 New Years Honours list, for services to the prevention of infectious diseases.
+This was the result of my contribution to the care of UK healthcare workers who succumbed to Ebola virus disease.